Canelaguil/CluedoPredicates/README.md

-# Jaqcards
+# CluedoPredicates
-Jaqcards is an interpeter for text-based choose-your-own-adventure storygames.
+CluedoPredicates is an interpeter for text-based choose-your-own-adventure storygames.
 The input files are in a straight-forward format that's easy for anyone to write, whether you're a programmer or not (it's comparable to Markdown, if that sounds familiar).

 Right now I'm working on a three-part story on the historical character of Alkybiades (loosely inspired by AC Odyssey) which